 Home-based transcription allows you to work from the comfort of your home and make a good living without any special education or experience.
-Even though, like in any other real job, it will take you practice with study to gain efficiency, a transcription career is very rewarding due to the pay and flexibility it offers.
+Even though like in any other real job, it will take you practice with the study to gain efficiency, a transcription career is very rewarding due to the pay and flexibility it offers.

 What Is Transcription?

 To put it in simply, transcription is converting live audio or its recorded version into an electronic document.
 The myriad forms of audio could be a lecture, interviews, a podcast or a webinar, etc.

 General transcription, as the name implies, is a type of transcription that requires the conversion of audios under any genre, including webinars, business recordings, interviews, and telephone conversations, just to name a few.
 This kind of transcription does not require specific knowledge on any subject.